UNCLASSIFIED (U)

 (1) (U) If you are certain that the document is fraudulent (i.e., a counterfeit or a genuine document, which has been altered to allow its use by an imposter), you are authorized to retain the documents for inclusion in the case file or for specific disposition as required; and

-(2) (U) If, on the other hand, a post is only doubtful as to the veracity of a document, then you should return the questionable document to the bearer.
+(2) (U) If, on the other hand, you are only doubtful as to the veracity of a document, you should return the questionable document to the bearer.
 If the person is traveling, you should notify the carrier (if known) that the document may be fraudulent.
 The carrier should be informed that if the document is, in fact, counterfeit or altered and the carrier has decided to risk transporting the person, the carrier may be subject to DHS fines.
 In all cases, you should scan and e-mail a copy of the document to the Office of Fraud Prevention Programs (CA/FPP).
 See 9 FAM 601.10 for general fraud provisions.

 9 fam 202.2-4 (U) consular services for Lawful permanent residents (LPRs)